smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 There are lots of fantastic ideas packed on how to approach your Minimum Viable Product and shape your business one release at a time in the book [Lean Startup][startup].
-By shipping multiple small releases you can learn faster what works or does not work about your product.
+Shipping multiple small releases helps you learn faster what works or does not work about your product.

-By getting that first release out early you can avoid many distractions along the way.
+Getting that first release out early avoids many distractions along the way.
 You can plan for eventualities, but spending time building an incredibly complicated system that only attract one user (hi mom!) is overkill.
 This is why a simpler deployment initially is recommended.
 By all means